kubil6y/2dphysics/notes/collision_system.md

 Regardless of the shape, our collision contact information will always contain:

-- start point
+- Start point
-- end point
+- End point
-- a normal direction
+- A normal direction
-- the depth of the collision
+- The depth of the collision

 ## Collision Detection